 - Remove tea towel and roughly knead the dough again.

 - Separate the dough into 2 equal pieces.

 - Shape each piece into a long loaf by rolling each of them into a sausage of the length of your oven tray.
 Start by gently rolling with your hands in the middle, focusing on backward and forward movements.

-- Add baking paper on a baking tray (optional), and put the baguettes on the baking tray.
+- Add baking paper on a baking tray, and gently put the baguettes on top.

 - Preheat the oven to 180.C (356.F).